metagenomics/metagenomics-tk/docs/developer_guidelines.md

 Examples can be viewed in the Checkm and Prokka process.

+## Logs

+Log files should be stored in the user provided `logDir` directory.

 ### Log Level

 Every configuration file must have a `logLevel` attribute that can have the following values: